ismailceylan/restorm/README.md

 ```

 ### Using get Method
-If we are sure that the endpoint is kind of a multiple resource returner or we are aware that we will deal with the results either as a collection or a single model then we can use `get` method.
+If we are sure that the endpoint is kind of a multiple resource returner or we are aware that we should have to deal with the results either as a collection or a single model then we can use `get` method.

 The method will detect the returned resource's type and returns a promise that will be fulfilled with an instance of `collection` of models or an instance of `model`.